 4. The basis for those conclusions.

-10.10.
+10.09.
 Notice of Results.
-Before issuing a license to a primary management official or key employee, the regulatory agency shall prepare a notice of results on the applicant’s background investigation to submit to the NIGC.
-The notice of results must be submitted to the NIGC no more later than 60 days after the applicant begins working for the Tribe.
-The notice of results shall include, at a minimum, all of the following information:
+Before issuing a license to a Key Employee or Primary Management Official , the regulatory agency shall prepare a Notice of Results on the applicant’s background investigation to submit to the NIGC.
+The Notice of Results must be submitted to the NIGC no more later than sixty (60) calendar days after the applicant begins working for the Tribe.
+The Notice of Results shall include, at a minimum, all of the following information:

 a.
-The applicant’s name, date of birth and social security number;
+The applicant’s name, date of birth and Social Security Number; and

 b.
-The date on which the applicant began, or will begin, working as a primary management official or key employee;
+The date on which the applicant began, or will begin, working as a Key Employee or Primary Management Official; and

 c.
 A summary of information presented in the investigative report, including:

-1. licenses that have been previously denied;
+1. Licenses that have been previously denied; and

-2. gaming licenses that have been revoked, even if subsequently reinstated;
+2. Gaming Licenses that have been revoked, even if subsequently reinstated; and

-3. every known criminal charge brought against the applicant within the last 10 years of the date of the applicant; and
+3. Every known criminal charge brought against the applicant within the last 10 years of the date of the application; and

-4. every felony offense of which the applicant has been convicted or any ongoing prosecution; and
+4. Every felony offense of which the applicant has been convicted or any ongoing prosecution.

 d.
-A copy of the eligibility determination made in accordance with § 10.08.
+A copy of the Eligibility Determination made in accordance with Section 10.07.

-10.11.
+10.10.
 Granting Gaming Licenses.
-All primary management officials and key employees of the gaming operation must have a gaming license issued by the Tribe.
-The regulatory agency may license submitted primary management official or key employee applicant under this subsection according to the following:
+All Key Employees and Primary Management Officials of any gaming enterprise must have an Employee Gaming License issued by the regulatory agency.
+The regulatory agency may license a Key Employee or Primary Management Official according to the following:

 a.
-The regulatory agency submitted a notice of results of the applicant’s background investigation to the NIGC, according to § 10.10.
+The regulatory agency submitted a Notice of Results of the applicant’s background investigation to the NIGC, according to Section 10.09.

 b.
-The regulatory agency notifies the NIGC of the issues of the license within 30 days of issuance.
+The regulatory agency notifies the NIGC of the issuance of the license within thirty (30) calendar days of issuance.

 c.
-The Tribe shall not employ and individual in a primary management official or key employee position who does not have a license after 90 days of beginning work at the gaming operation.
+The gaming enterprise shall not employ an individual in a Key Employee or Primary Management Official position who does not have a permanent license after ninety (90) calendar days of beginning work at any gaming enterprise.

-10.12.
+10.11.
 Reconsideration after NIGC Objections.
-The regulatory agency must reconsider a license application for a primary management official or key employee if it receives a statement of itemized objections to issuing such a license from the NIGC and those objects are received within 30 days of the NIGC receiving a notice of results of the applicant’s background information;
+The regulatory agency must reconsider a license application for a Key Employee or Primary Management Official if it receives a statement of itemized objections to issuing such a license from the NIGC and those objections are received within thirty (30) calendar days of the NIGC receiving a Notice of Results of the applicant’s background information;

 a.
 The regulatory agency shall take the NIGC’s objections into account when reconsidering a license application.

 b.
-The regulatory agency shall make a final determination whether to issue a license to an applicant for a primary management official or key employee position.
+The regulatory agency shall make a final determination whether to issue a license to an applicant for a Key Employee or Primary Management Official position.

 c.
-If the regulatory agency has issued a license to a primary management official or key employee before receiving the NIGC’s statement of objections, notice and a hearing shall be provided to the licensee, as provided in Article 12.
+If the regulatory agency has issued a license to a Key Employee or Primary Management Official before receiving the NIGC’s statement of objections, notice and a hearing shall be provided to the licensee, as provided in Article 12.

 d.
-If the regulatory agency revokes a license after reconsideration under this section, it shall notify the NIGC and the gaming enterprise and forward copies of its eligibility determination and notice of results of the applicant’s background investigation to the NIGC for inclusion in the Indian Gaming Individuals Record System.
+If the regulatory agency revokes a license after reconsideration under this Section, it shall notify the NIGC and the gaming enterprise and forward copies of its Eligibility Determination and Notice of Results of the applicant’s background investigation to the NIGC for inclusion in the Indian Gaming Individuals Record System.

-10.13.
-Denying Gaming Licenses.
+10.12.
+Denying Gaming Employee Licenses.

 a.
-The regulatory agency shall not license a primary management official or key employee if it determines, in applying the standards in § 10.08 for making a license eligibility determination, that licensing the person:
+The regulatory agency shall not license a Key Employee or Primary Management Official if it determines, in applying the standards in Section 10.07 for making a license eligibility determination, that licensing the person:

-1. Poses a threat to the public interest;
+1. Poses a threat to the public interest; or

 2. Poses a threat to the effective regulation of gaming; or